ValentinPodkova/ValentinPodkova/README.md

 I am a passionate and motivated person in software testing.
 Always ready to move forward to new knowledge.

-- 🌱 I am actively studying QA-Manual and Automation, focusing on Java, Selenium, TestNg
+- 🌱 I am actively studying QA-Manual and Automation, focusing on Java, Selenium, TestNg.
-- 👯 Looking for opportunities to collaborate in QA
+- 👯 Looking for opportunities to collaborate in QA.
 - ⚡ Fun fact: My principle is: quality testing - quality product.